-Uber is available all-around Vienna and service are reliable, safe, and affordable.
+Uber is available all-around Vienna and services are reliable, safe, and affordable.
 They offer several types of vehicles for each trip and you can choose standard, lux and large transport like van or similar.

 Bicycles and scooters

 For those of us who are fit and don’t mind weather conditions or uneven tracks or sidewalks, Vienna has bicycle and scooter rentals available.

 Bicycles can be rented online via www.citybikewien.at where you can also check the maps and bikes locations.
 The price per hour is 1-2 Euro.

 Electric scooters are available via Lime (http://v1.li.me/electric-scooter) and are available throughout Vienna’s city center.

 For both bicycles and electric scooters, you will have to observe traffic rules and ride them only on the designated areas (bicycle tracks).

 Transport from and to Vienna Airport

 There are several options for transport from and to Vienna airport and it will all depend on your situation, travel needs, and budget.

 If you are traveling with small children, we recommend CAT service – City Airport Train.
 The ticket is 11 Euros (discount for return tickets and coupons) and children up to 12 years old ride free.
 It runs every 30 minutes and the trip is only 16 minutes!
 When departing Vienna, you can even check in your luggage at CAT station, so you can travel on the train with just a carry-on bag.

 The train stops at Wien Mitte, Central station and you will need another transport from there to your accommodation, so you will need to plan and calculate your budget/expenditure.

 The most optimal ride from the airport is to take a train to Mitte and then either public transport or an Uber.